synapticloop/routemaster/src/docs/readme.md

 Yes, you can now do some server side includes, using the synapticloop templar templating language!

+# Now with Modules

+To make it quicker and easier to get started with routemaster, we added in module functionality so that it can be easily extended.

+### Instructions:

+Download the `routemaster-<version>-server.jar`  from the [github releases directory](https://github.com/synapticloop/routemaster/releases) *(which contains all of the dependencies that are required)*, download modules that you require and place them in the `modules` directory from where you launched the routemaster server.

+These will be automatically registered and ready to go.

 ## Options

 Following the NanoHTTPD, you may pass in the following options